U.S. health workers rally on Facebook for Dallas nurse with Ebola

 Dr. Thomas Frieden, director of the U.S. Centers for Disease Control and Prevention, said health authorities are still investigating how Pham became infected while caring for Thomas Eric Duncan, who contracted Ebola in his native Liberia and died last week at the Dallas hospital.

-Frieden has also apologised for initial remarks that suggested a breach in protocol led to her being exposed her to the virus.
+Frieden has also apologized for initial remarks that suggested a breach in protocol led to her being exposed her to the virus.

 Pham said in a statement on Tuesday that she was doing well.